Essential Oils That Improve Well-Being

 In recent years, more research of essential oils for cancer has been conducted.
 As a matter of fact, one study highlights that novel anticancer molecules can be found in certain essential oils, some of which are already in various phases of clinical trials.
 Apart from helping prevent cancer, EOs are highly effective in managing side effects of many illnesses.

 With that being said, more research and trials are still needed to investigate the risks and maximize the benefits of EOs.
-However, based on medical literature the following are some of essential oils that have been found to help improve well-being and boost the body’s immunity.
+However, based on medical literature the following are some of essential oils that improve well-being and have been found to boost the body’s immunity.

 Essential Oils for Well-Being